Participate in your own rescue.

-We cannot wait for something outside of us to be the catalyst.
+We don’t have to wait for something outside of us to be the catalyst.

-We have to take responsibility for creating the change we want in our lives.
+We must take responsibility for creating the changes we want in our lives and marriages.

 We have to act in spite of our fears, our self-doubt, our limiting thoughts and beliefs.

 To get a different result, we have to do something differently

 My question to you is: How will you begin participating in your own rescue today?

 What is the change you have been waiting to make?

 What’s one action, one small step, you will commit to taking today?